Appearance

 Historical months can be viewed using the month navigation arrows, but the heatmap generates data based on agents' scheduled working days for that period.
 Agents added or deactivated during the month will appear with data only for the days they were active.

-Missed report detection and email reminders rely on each agent's working-days configuration being accurate.
-If an agent's working days are set incorrectly, they may receive reminders for days they don't actually work โ or miss reminders on days they do.
+Missed report detection and notifications rely on each agent's working-days configuration being accurate.
+If an agent's working days are set incorrectly, they may receive reminders for days they don't actually work β or miss reminders on days they do.

 To review or update an agent's working days: